 Take Action Challenge

 What can you do to ensure the safety of the children in your lives?
-Think about steps you can take daily such as getting rid mold and pests from housing, having lead paint removed, ensuring sanitation and good nutrition at schools and convincing local officials to create more green spaces in cities.
+Think about steps you can take daily such as getting rid mold and pests from housing with the assistance of companies like pest control in Adelaide, having lead paint removed, ensuring sanitation and good nutrition at schools and convincing local officials to create more green spaces in cities.

 Take this report seriously.
 It is not just the acute effects of pollution on children’s health that we need to be concerned about; it is also the potential long-term effects of exposure to pollutants in early life that can have lifelong effects on the health and well-being of our children.